AliRezaJoodi/Electronics_Projects/GasDetector_Model2/README.md

 It's usable for MQx Gas Sensors.
 I have tested it many times and worked great.

-Note: It is initial version and should get better.
+Note: It was a prototype and should get better.

 ### Folders and Files Description
 It has included: